facebook/docusaurus/docs/tutorial-create-new-site.md

 title: Create a New Site
 ---

-In this section we'll get our Docusaurus site up and running for local development.
+In this section, we'll get our Docusaurus site up and running for local development.
 The process takes less than a few minutes.

 <img alt="Docusaurus browser" src="/img/undraw_docusaurus_browser.svg" class="docImage"/>